splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ```

 ### Test SNMP Poller
-- Test the Poller by logging into Splunk and confirm the presence of events
+- Test the Poller by logging into Splunk and confirming the presence of events
     in snmp `netops` and metrics in `netmetrics` index

-- Test the trap from a linux system install snmpd.
+- Test the trap from a Linux system install snmpd.

 ``` bash
 apt update
 apt-get install snmpd
 ```

-- To test snmp poller, snmpd need to be configure to listening on external IP.
+- To test SNMP poller, snmpd needs to be configured to listen on external IP.
 To enabled listening snmpd to external IP,
 in configuration file: `/etc/snmp/snmpd.conf` replace the IP address  `10.0.101.22` with the server IP address where snmpd is configured
 `agentaddress  10.0.101.22,127.0.0.1,[::1]`.
 Restart snmpd by execute command:
 ``` bash